CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-jetbrains-ides-installation.md

 :::

-## Installing the CodeTogether Plugin​
+## Installing the CodeTogether Live Plugin​

-To host a CodeTogether session from an IntelliJ-based IDE, 2019.1 or higher is required.
-To join a CodeTogether session from an IntelliJ-based IDE, 2019.2 or higher is required.
+To host a CodeTogether Live session from an IntelliJ-based IDE, 2019.1 or higher is required.
+To join a CodeTogether Live session from an IntelliJ-based IDE, 2019.2 or higher is required.

-You have two options when installing the CodeTogether plugin:
+You have two options when installing the CodeTogether Live plugin:

-- Install CodeTogether directly from your IntelliJ-based IDE via the [JetBrains Plugins Repository](https://www.jetbrains.com/help/idea/managing-plugins.html).
+- Install CodeTogether Live directly from your IntelliJ-based IDE via the [JetBrains Plugins Repository](https://www.jetbrains.com/help/idea/managing-plugins.html).

-- Download the ZIP file from the [CodeTogether download page](https://www.codetogether.com/download/) and add the file in your IDE.
+- Download the ZIP file from the [CodeTogether Live download page](https://www.codetogether.com/live/download/) and add the file in your IDE.

 ### Installing the ZIP File in IntelliJ

-If you choose to download the ZIP file, complete these steps to add the CodeTogether plugin to your IntelliJ-based IDE.
+If you choose to download the ZIP file, complete these steps to add the CodeTogether Live plugin to your IntelliJ-based IDE.

 1. In the IDE, go to **Settings/Preferences** (`Ctrl+Alt+S`) and select **Plugins**.